j6k4m8/goosepaper/README.md

 ## may i use this to browse twitter?

 yes you may! you can add a list of usernames to the feed generator and it will make a print-ready version of twitter. this is helpful for when you are on twitter on your laptop but wish you had Other Twitter as well, in print form.

-## can you help me build an intuition for why a subset of the conic section parameter space is ellipsoid?

-no!
-I don't have a good intuition for this myself.
-I know it to be true, but I can't come up with a compelling and straightforward way to present the proof to myself.

-## sweet codes, bro. love it, dude! can i buy the creator a coffee?

-no thank you! i encourage you to put that money toward a donation to an important organization, such as [planned parenthood](https://www.plannedparenthood.org/get-involved/other-ways-give). if you [tweet the receipt to me](https://twitter.com/j6m8), i'll send you a thank-you letter :)